Community Partners & Resources

 “To STRENGTHEN the COMMUNITIES of Santa Barbara County.“

-We seek to strengthen the communities of Santa Barbara County by partnering with local nonprofits through grantmaking.
-Since its founding, The Towbes Foundation has granted over 20 million dollars to more than 400 organizations on the Central Coast.
-While The Towbes Foundation traditionally supported a broad array of nonprofits, we now have a particular focus on education and mental health, targeting educational programs focused on early childhood, K-12th grade, and the transition to college, as well as behavioral health and wellness programs focused on children, youth, families, and adults.
+The Towbes Foundation seeks to strengthen the communities of Santa Barbara County by partnering with local nonprofits through grantmaking.
+The Towbes primarily supports education and mental health, and the transition to college, as well as behavioral health and wellness programs focused on children, youth, families, and adults.

 UCSB Campus Resources

-Connect with Black organizations and resources on campus that are focused on representation and student support.
+Connect with Black organizations on campus that are focused on representation and student support.

 Center for Black Studies Research at UCSB